RobotLocomotion/drake/doc/_pages/developers.md

 extremely flexible terms intended to encourage use by anyone, for any purpose.
 When you make a contribution to the Drake project, you are agreeing to do so under those same terms.

+## Website Licensing

+See [Website Third-Party Licenses](/website_licenses.html) for the licenses of artifacts distributed with this website.

 # Testing